-Applying Mill’s principles the press cannot be
+Applying Mill’s principles the press cannot be absolutely free to publish anything it chooses. |

 Absolute freedom of the Press is about a publication being able to publish whatever they want, whenever they choose.